1,1,1-Trichloroethane: Uses

+Anaesthetic research

+1,1,1-Trichloroethane was one of the volatile organochlorides that have been tried as alternatives to chloroform in anaesthesia.

+In the 1880s, it was found to be a safe and strong substitute for chloroform but its production was too expensive and difficult for the era.

+In 1880, 1,1,1-trichloroethane was suggested as an anaesthetic.
+It was first referred to as "methyl-chloroform" in the same year.
+At the time, the narcotic effects of chloral hydrate were owed to a hypothetical metabolic pathway to chloroform in "alkaline blood".
+Trichloroethane was studied for its structural similarity to chloral and potential anaesthetic effects.
+However, trichloroethane did not exhibit any conversion to chloroform in laboratory experiments.
+The 1,1,2-Trichloroethane (vinyl trichloride) isomer, which lacked a trichloromethyl group, exhibited anaesthetic effects even stronger than the 1,1,1 isomer.

 Safety

 Although not as toxic as many similar compounds, inhaled or ingested 1,1,1-trichloroethane does act as a central nervous system depressant and can cause effects similar to those of ethanol intoxication, including dizziness, confusion, and, in sufficiently high concentrations, unconsciousness and death.
 Fatal poisonings and illnesses linked to intentional inhalation of trichloroethane have been reported.
-The removal of the chemical from correction fluid commenced due to Proposition 65 declaring it hazardous and toxic.

 Prolonged skin contact with the liquid can result in the removal of fats from the skin, resulting in skin irritation.

+The International Agency for Research on Cancer places 1,1,1-trichloroethane in Group 2A as a probable carcinogen.

 Atmospheric concentration

+1,1,1-Trichloroethane is a fairly potent greenhouse gas with a 100-year global warming potential of 169 relative to carbon dioxide.
+This is nonetheless less than a tenth that of carbon tetrachloride — which it replaced as a solvent — due to its relatively short atmospheric lifetime of about 5 years.

-The Montreal Protocol targeted 1,1,1-trichloroethane as one of those compounds responsible for ozone depletion and banned its use beginning in 1996.
-Since then, its manufacture and use have been phased out throughout most of the world.
-Its atmospheric presence has declined rapidly due to its relatively short atmospheric lifetime of about 5 years.
+The Montreal Protocol targeted 1,1,1-trichloroethane as a compound responsible for ozone depletion and banned its use beginning in 1996.
+Since then, its manufacture and use have been phased out throughout most of the world, and its atmospheric concentration has declined substantially.